lucax88x/PrimitiveObsession/README.md

 The compiler wouldn't, and that's a pity;

-* `withParameter` references parameters by names, as strings, so simple refactoring tasks such as renaming variables become very fragile;
-The following code compiles, but throws an exception at runtime the moment we will try to resolve `Foo`:
+* `withParameter` references parameters by name, as a string, so simple refactoring tasks such as renaming variables become very fragile.
+The following code compiles, but it will throw an exception at runtime the moment we will try to resolve `Foo`:

 ```csharp